gchure/phd/docs/src/chapter_05/section_05_discussion.md

 @victorelli2017], to name just a few of many such examples.

 &nbsp;&nbsp;&nbsp;&nbsp; By no means are we ``finished” with any of these topics.
-Rather, it's quite the opposite in the sense that having a handle on the biophysical knobs that tune the behavior opens the door to a litany of new scientific questions.
-In the case of mechanosenstaion and osmoregulation, we have only recently been able to determine some of the basic facts that allow us to approach this fascinating biological phenomenon biophysically.
+Rather, it is quite the opposite in the sense that having a handle on the biophysical knobs that tune the behavior opens the door to a litany of new scientific questions.
+In the case of mechanosensation and osmoregulation, we have only recently been able to determine some of the basic facts that allow us to approach this fascinating biological phenomenon biophysically.
 The dependence of survival on mechanosensitive channel abundance is a key